StormDragon77/Stormilla/README.md

 Leaving an Issue:
 ------------------------------
-- Don't mark priority on anything (Don't use low, normal or high tags).
-I will be deciding the level of priority myself.
 - If an issue is marked as added or fixed but is not in the latest release, it will be in the next one.

 ------------------------------